Beginner Cat Photo Skills

 Even if you are not going to do a big series of portraits, you still need to do your best to focus your shot.

-On an iPhone as well as an Android smartphone, if you tap where you want the camera to focus, like a cat face or paw, it will focus there, then you cn take the shot (keep your camera steady).
+On an iPhone as well as an Android smartphone, if you tap where you want the camera to focus, choose a cat face or paw, it will focus there, then you can take the shot (keep your camera steady).
+Many DSLR/Mirrorless cameras have automatic eye focusing capabilities but whatever your camera – aim for a sharp eye.

 Tabby standing on a wooden fence